saragong/hello/index.md

 # favicon
 favicon: /assets/ico/favicon.ico

-# contact info
+# social media
-facebook_username: /# # your facebook username (the part after "https://www.facebook.com/...")
+facebook_username: example # your facebook username (the part after "https://www.facebook.com/...")
-twitter_username: /# # your twitter handle
+twitter_username: example # # your twitter handle
-github_username: /# # your github username
+github_username:  example # your github username
-linkedin: /# # your linkedin (the part after "https://www.linkedin.com/in/...")
+linkedin: example # your linkedin (the part after "https://www.linkedin.com/in/...")

 # you can include a link to an external website or to media in the "about" section
 about_button: https://github.com/saragong/hello